 CGS’s past and current funders on assisted reproduction and international commercial surrogacy include the Open Society Foundations, Appleton Foundation, Lyman B. Brainerd Jr. Family Foundation, Heimbinder Family Foundation, John D. and Catherine T. MacArthur Foundation, Marisla Foundation, and Winiarski Family Foundation.

 Our Bodies Ourselves (OBOS) is a nonprofit organization that develops and promotes evidence-based information on girls’ and women’s reproductive health and sexuality.
 OBOS also addresses the social, economic, and political conditions that affect health care access and quality of care.
 The organization’s signature publication, Our Bodies, Ourselves, is one of 88 books included in the Library of Congress exhibit Books That Shaped America.

 The OBOS Global Initiative works with women’s organizations around the world that have translated and adapted Our Bodies, Ourselves to their countries’ unique cultural needs.
 Many of these groups are addressing assisted reproductive technologies via their own work and in collaboration with OBOS.

-OBOS’s past and current funders on assisted reproduction and international commercial surrogacy include the Appleton Foundation, the John D. and Catherine T. MacArthur Foundation, and Foundation for A Just Society.
+OBOS’s past and current funders on assisted reproduction and international commercial surrogacy include the Open Society Foundations, Appleton Foundation, the John D. and Catherine T. MacArthur Foundation, and Foundation for a Just Society.